 So let’s shovel through the bullshit, and get down to the facts, because there’s much to be gained by having a paint protection film installed on your automobile, and a lot that can go wrong as well…

 - What is Paint Protection Film?

-- How is Paint Protection Film Installed?
+- How to Install Paint Protection Film

 - How Long Does Paint Protection Film Last?

 - Pros and Cons of Paint Protection Film